kristofferv98/openai-voicestream/README.md

 ### How can I customize the voice output?

 OpenAI VoiceStream provides multiple voice options that you can choose from.
 You can specify the desired voice by passing the voice name or index to the `VoiceProcessor` constructor.
 Available voices include: alloy, echo, fable, onyx, nova, and shimmer.
+You can set the quality to full_quality=True in the VoiceProcessor for hd voice generation (this might cause a small delay but should be unnoticeable)

 ### Can I control the speed or pitch of the generated audio?